EducationThe ultimate guide to cannabis for fibromyalgia relief

 This, however, doesn’t always provide the relief that patients not only want, but need to live a healthy, balanced life.
 Increasingly, individuals battling this condition are looking at medical cannabis as another option to add to their current treatment plan, especially for those who have exhausted all other options.

-This guide will cover fibromyalgia symptoms and look at how medical cannabis can potentially help reduce them.
+This guide will cover fibromyalgia symptoms and look at how medical cannabis can potentially help reduce the symptoms associated with fibromyalgia.

 Fibromyalgia and its symptoms